AkilAntony/AkilAntony/README.md

-### Hi there 👋
+## Hi there 👋

-I'm Akil A L, a front-end developer specializing in the MERN stack.
+I'm Akil A L, a Front-end developer specializing in the MERN stack.
 With a Bachelor of Engineering in Computer Science and over a year of professional experience, I am passionate about crafting engaging web experiences using cutting-edge technologies.

  ## 🎓EDUCARION & WORK EXPERIENCE